elixirland/xlp-book-club-API/README.md

 Fork this repository and implement your solution in the Phoenix app at the root directory.
 The solution by Elixirland is located in the directory `/solution`.

 Alternatively, you can start a new app from your command line.
 Generate a new Phoenix app by using the command `mix phx.new` (see the [docs](https://hexdocs.pm/phoenix/Mix.Tasks.Phx.New.html) for more information) or `mix new` to generate a new Mix project (see the [documentation](https://hexdocs.pm/mix/1.12/Mix.Tasks.New.html) for more information).

+## Example solution
+You can find the Elixirland solution to this exercise in its GitHub repository, inside the `/solution` directory.